CT 503 – Mr. Invisible – Flow

 The album, as best I can work out from looking at old Billboard and Cash Box magazines was actually released the first week of May 1970.
 As far as fusion rock, while Flow were done with CTI, Creed wasn’t done with jazz-fusion-rock.
 Some years later he would produce Allan Holdsworth’s Velvet Darkness, which would turn out to be another controversial project, one of many for Creed.

-I have more info on ow and background detail for the album post when I get to it.
+I have more info and background detail for the album post when I get to it.
 I’ve made a number of updates to their Discogs artist page, see below.

 Discogs [Artists page for Flow]